|Nominal duration||2 years (120 ECTS)|

 Bachelor diploma (or higher)

-Admission to the programme is subjected to the evaluation of the minimum curricular requirements and personal preparation, which is checked through the admission test.
+Admission to MA programmes involves the evaluation of minimum curricular requirements and personal preparation, checked also by an admission test.

-For students holding qualifications gained abroad: a minimum three-year degree is required.
+For students holding qualifications gained abroad: a minimum three-year undergraduate degree is required.

 The entry qualification documents are accepted in the following languages: English / Italian.